JiaWei2016/week-10/assignment/README.md

 are hard to use and think about.
 Global variables are a strategy for coping with that difficulty by breaking data out of the asynchronous context.

+The most difficult part may be to create the safest route basing on crash data.

 ## Missing pieces